zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

 ## Deploy a generative AI model

-Now you're ready to deploy a generative AI language model to support your agent.
+Now you're ready to deploy a generative AI language model to support your agents.
+In this example, you'll use the same model to support both agents.

 1. In the pane on the left for your project, in the **My assets** section, select the **Models + endpoints** page.